GoogleChrome/developer.chrome.com/site/en/blog/longer-esw-lifetimes/index.md

 Some APIs like native messaging provide a strong keep-alive which cancel both of these timers.

-We are till working to ensure that extension service workers are terminated when possible, without shutting down long-running work.
-A resource-concious extension service workers should always yield when possible.
+We are still working to ensure that extension service workers are terminated when possible, without shutting down long-running work.
+Resource-concious extension service workers should always yield when possible.
 Additionally, extensions should prepare for unexpected termination by persisting state.
-This ensures against unpredictable events like the browser being forcefully closed by the user.
+This guards against unpredictable events like the browser being forcefully closed by the user.

 <p>Photo by <a href="https://unsplash.com/@pguerreiro?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Paula Guerreiro</a> on <a href="https://unsplash.com/photos/W2atfIRHDIk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></p>